tillahoffmann/datatrail-python/02_getting_data/02_objects.rst

 Objects in Python
 =================

-What is an object?
+What is an Object?
 ------------------

 An object in Python is something that contains information and, sometimes, performs actions.
 For example, numbers, strings, and tables are all objects of different *types*.

-Storing objects
+Storing Objects
 ---------------

 In Python, as with all programming languages, it is important to be able to store objects that we create so that we can use them later.
 The process of storing an object is called *assignment*, and it entails giving an object a name.
 For example, the following code creates an object called :code:`min_age` and stores inside that object the value 21.